sandipchitale/jb-portmon/README.md

 ## Features

-NOTE: Works on linux only for now.
+NOTE: Works on linux and windows only for now.

 - filter by port state
   - CLOSE_WAIT